cs675-spring20-projs/lab1/README.md

 you may find <tt>select</tt> comes in handy: inside the <tt>for</tt>
 loop, the <tt>select</tt> switches between two event sources:
 <tt>registerChan</tt>, and <tt>readyChan</tt>.
 This is also where
-you get to connect the different pieces of the RPC framework together -- <tt>registerChan</tt> holds the workers that successfully get registered at the driver, and that is where the task scheduler starts dragging workers from.
+you get to connect the different pieces of the RPC framework together -- <tt>registerChan</tt> holds the workers that successfully get registered at the driver, and that is where the task scheduler initially starts dragging workers from.

 </p>